adfresca/sdk-ios/README.md

 ### Installation

- Download SDK on the following link:
+ Download our SDK with the following link:

 [iOS SDK Download](http://file.adfresca.com/distribution/sdk-for-iOS.zip)

-To add SDK into your Xcode project, please follow the instructions below:
+To add our SDK into your Xcode project, please follow the instructions below:

 1) Drag & Drop AdFresca folder into the framework folder on your Xcode project.